Skip to content

 • All accommodation costs for the nights stated, assuming two people sharing a double room.
 Single occupancy rooms are available for a surcharge.
 Please see top of the page for prices.

-• All breakfasts and 5 dinners, 1 free evening.
+• All breakfasts and 5 group dinners.

 • Entry fees, local guide fees and activity fees, where arranged as part of the tour.